dark-kitt/wordpress-theme-vue/README.md

 ```

 ### Composer
 Let's continue.
-If you have an ACF Pro key, please add it manually inside of the **composer.json** file and call **`composer update`**.
+If you have an ACF Pro key, please add it manually inside of the **composer.json** file [25] and call **`composer update`**.
 Otherwise, we will remove ACF Pro and get forward.
 Let's keep it quickly and remove ACF Pro.
 To do so, call the following command.
 ```shell
 composer config --unset repositories.advanced-custom-fields/advanced-custom-fields-pro && composer remove advanced-custom-fields/advanced-custom-fields-pro
 ```

-Now your folder/file structure should be like this.
+Now, your folder/file structure should be like this.
 ```text
 /example
 ├── .env